- ILR requirements

 - Partner or spouse of a British citizen or settled person who has died

 Details about the Life in the UK test for ILR

 In order to obtain Indefinite Leave to Remain, you’ll need to pass the Life in the UK test (otherwise known as the British Citizenship test).
 Unless you are aged under 18, over 65 or have a physical or mental condition, you will need to pass the test.

 This test is a multiple-choice exam that assesses your knowledge of the culture, history and traditions of the United Kingdom.
 It costs the applicant £50 to sit the test.

 On the day of the test, you’ll receive 24 randomly generated questions and you will have 45 minutes to answer them.
 To achieve a pass, you will need to score at least 75%.

 There are around 30 test centres across the country, but you can usually only choose from the five closest to your location.

 In the event you fail the test, you can sit the test again after seven days.
 There is no limit on the number of times you can sit the test.

 When attending the Life in the UK test, as with the English language test, you’ll need to bring some official documentation with you such as your passport, biometric residence permit (BRP) or driving licence.
-You are also required to take with you a letter or bank statement showing proof of your home address.
+You are also required to take with you valid passport and a letter or bank statement showing proof of your home address.